zhukovanadezhda/cnv-psychosis/README.md

-# The impact of copy number variants (CNVs) in individuals in early phases of psychosis
+# The impact of copy number variants in individuals in early phases of psychosis
 ---

 #### **Nadezhda ZHUKOVA**<sup>1, 2</sup>